Foreword: For all BIPOC, Queer folx, or Trans folx who can’t afford to subscribe, this is content will always be free.

-In my head, when I hear things like this, it reveals a few things: How little the average white person, or a white Christian is exposed to Black thinking and thought.
-Things that are entire presuppositions on which I have based my entire, interior, spiritual landscape are entirely new terrain for a lot of folks who read my work.
+When I hear things like this, I am acutely aware of how little the average white person, or white Christian, is exposed to Black thinking and thought.
+Foundational truths that are entire presuppositions on which I have based my entire interior, spiritual landscape are entirely new terrain for a lot of folks who read my work.

-The next thing I wish people knew is, if you think it’s hard to find Black work in the publishing world, try getting it published.
-Look, I love my publisher but if you think they treated treated “Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the U.S” like a slam dunk, you would be wrong.
-The first time I sat down with someone and they explained the low expectations in general for a small Christian publishing house and my work, well, I almost cried.
+If you think it’s hard to find Black work in the publishing world, try getting it published.
+Look, I love my publisher, but if you think they treated treated “Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the U.S.” like a slam dunk, you would be wrong.
+The first time I sat down with someone and they explained the low expectations in general for a small, Christian, publishing house and my work, well, I almost cried.

-What further struck me was how small they thought my work's impact would be when all I could see was potential.
-3.5 million people in the ELCA, the church body I serve; that’s roughly 1% of the country.
-Getting just 40% of that number to engage in real anti-racism work could change entire towns, communities, and electorates.
+What further struck me was how small they thought my work's impact would be, when all I could see was its potential.
+There are 3.5 million people in the ELCA, the church body I serve.
+That’s roughly 1% of the country.
+Convincing just 40% of these people to engage in real anti-racism work would change entire towns, communities, and electorates.

-But two years ago I sounded like an angry, Black, madman on the fringes of theology so I was grateful Broadleaf had even given my book a home.
+But two years ago, I was just an angry, Black, madman on the fringes of theology, so I was just grateful Broadleaf had even given my book a home.

 And that’s the problem.

 If capitalism has rendered art no longer truly independent, that goes doubly so for Black writers.
-We could list all the first-time contracts and advances; we could compare side by side over the industry by race.
-But in your heart you already know the truth.
+We could list all the first-time contracts and advances; we could compare numbers side by side across the industry by race.
+But in your heart, you already know the truth.

-I want to write for Black people, to Black people and that’s almost impossible in the industry.
-I love that if you are white you are along for the ride.
-However, you have to know that several weeks of a few Black authors’ being on the “Best Seller” lists doesn’t change the systemic issues in media, art, writing, corporate publishing houses, as well as the way Blackness is marketed to you and policed.
+I want to write for Black people, to Black people, and that’s almost impossible in the industry.
+If you are white, I love that you are along for the ride.
+However, you have to know that several weeks of a few Black authors being on the bestseller lists doesn’t change the systemic issues in media, art, writing, corporate publishing houses, as well as the way Blackness policed and marketed to you.

 This newsletter and blog will always be free.

-But if you are white and suspect that it might be a gift to peek into a Black writer's mind, then I ask you to pay and subscribe up to what you can truly afford to support this work, even if you won’t turn to it much.
-Just to support the joy of it being in the world.
+But, if you are white and understand that it is a gift to peek into a Black writer's mind, then I ask you to subscribe and pay up to what you can truly afford to support this work, even if you won’t turn to it much.
+Just support the joy of it being in the world.

 For all BIPOC, it’s always free.
 Queer folx or Trans folx who can’t afford to subscribe, you will be offered a 90 day trial.
 If you want to stick around, send me a message and I’ll add you to the permanent list.